Updated on May 17th, 2022 by Aristofanis Papadatos

 Uber Technologies (UBER) had its widely-anticipated IPO in May-2019 at a price of $45 per share.
 Since then, the stock has been on a roller-coaster.
-It slumped shortly after its IPO due to concerns over rich valuation, it then retrieved its losses thanks to strong business performance but the stock plunged once again this year due to the pandemic.
+It slumped shortly after its IPO due to concerns over rich valuation, it then retrieved its losses thanks to strong business performance but the stock has plunged again in the last two years due to the impact of the pandemic on its business and the inability of the company to turn a profit.
+Overall, the stock has shed 48% since its IPO.

 The Dividend Aristocrats are a group of 65 stocks in the S&P 500 Index, with 25+ consecutive years of dividend growth.
 You can see all 65 Dividend Aristocrats here.